Asrarul-Hoque-Eusha/Asrarul-Hoque-Eusha/README.md

 <h1> Hi, I am Asrarul Hoque Eusha</h1>
 </div>
 <div align="center">
-<h2>I am an CS Undergrad Student, Competitive Programmer, and ML Enthusiast.</h2>
+<span style="font-size: 18px;">I am a CS Undergrad Student, Competitive Programmer, and ML Enthusiast.</span>
 </div>

-Here are some ideas to get you started:

 - 🔭 I’m currently studying in the last semester of my BSc in **Computer Science and Engineering**.
 - 🌱 I’m currently learning **Machine Learning and Deep learning** from Coursera by Standford.
 - 👯 I’m looking to collaborate on different *real-world problem-solving projects* to apply my knowledge.
 - 🤔 I’m looking for help with **Problem-solving, Machine Learning, and Deep Learning**.
-- 💬 Ask me about OOP, Problem Solving, Python, Machine Learning, and Deep Learning.
+- 💬 Ask me about OOP, Problem-Solving, Python, Machine Learning, and Deep Learning.
 - 📫 How to reach me: asrar2860@gmail.com.